arcology-network/devnet/README.md

 This repository contains the binaries, scripts, and configuration files necessary to run a local development network for a development environment for Arcology Network.
 This network is intended to be used for testing and development purposes only.
 The network is configured to use a single node, and is not intended to be used for testing validator functionality.

-For more information about Arcology Network, please visit [Arcology Network](https://doc.arcology.network/).
+For more information about, please visit [Arcology Network](https://doc.arcology.network/).

 ## Overview